La Capitale (company)

 La Capitale Financial Group Inc. was a Canadian business that provided insurance products and financial services in Quebec, Canada.
 The company was headquartered in Quebec City and mainly active in Quebec, though extending its services into Ontario since 2008.
 With more than 900 institutions and 600,000 members of staff, La Capitale General Insurance ranked among the largest insurers in Quebec.
+It merged with SSQ Insurance in 2022 to become Beneva.